Guardianship, Conservatorship and Alternatives

 Conservatorship of an adult is a legal proceeding where the court can appoint a Conservator to make financial decisions and manage the money, property and business affairs of a person with a disability or incapacity.

-Here's a quick overview of things to know if conservatorship is being considered.
+Overview of things to know if conservatorship is being considered.
 Please read the fuller information below.

 • First explore alternatives, including completing a Durable Power of Attorney to avoid a Conservatorship.